-(a) Netback is defined as revenue less direct expenses and is calculated as oil and gas revenue plus change in oil inventory, net of royalties, less production expenses.
+(a) Netback is defined as revenue less direct expenses and is calculated as oil and gas revenue net of royalties, less production expenses.
 Netback is not a standard measure under IFRS; see section titled "Non-IFRS Financial Measures" for advisory over the use of non-IFRS financial measures.